oldmoe/litestack/README.md

 # Ultralite

-The ultimate IO toolkit for your Ruby applications.
-Ultralite containes a SQLite database adapter, a cache, a background job processing system and a full text search library.
-Ultralite provides integration with popular libraries, including:
+LiteStack is a revolutionary gem for Ruby and Ruby on Rails that provides an all-in-one solution for web application development.
+It includes a full-fledged SQL database, a fast cache, a robust job queue, and a simple yet performant full-text search all in a single package.

+Compared to conventional approaches that require separate servers and databases, LiteStack offers superior performance, efficiency, ease of use, and cost savings.
+Its embedded database and cache reduce memory and CPU usage, while its simple interface streamlines the development process.
+Overall, LiteStack sets a new standard for web application development and is an excellent choice for those who demand speed, efficiency, and simplicity.

+LiteStack provides integration with popular libraries, including:

 - Sequel
 - ActiveRecord